JaimePolidura/MemDB/libs/googletest/docs/primer.md

 If you write your own `main` function, it should return the value of `RUN_ALL_TESTS()`.

-You can start_microseconds from this boilerplate:
+You can start_milliseconds from this boilerplate:

 ```c++
 #include "this/package/foo.h"